-For each of the three areas, teaching, research/creative/scholarly activity, and service, the percent of the faculty members effort assigned to that area is indicated.
+For each of the three areas (teaching, research and creative activity, and service), the percent of the faculty member’s workload assigned to that area is indicated.
 These percentages are very important because readers, in interpreting these appraisals, weigh each area according to the percent of effort assigned to that area for the individual faculty member.

 For each area or item, the chair writes a narrative appraisal of the faculty member's relevant activities and then rates the person's performance on that activity.
 The criteria to be used as the bases for these judgments are the criteria for performance of faculty members at each rank as codified under the promotion criteria accepted by the department, college, and University promotion and tenure committees, and by the Provost's office, and should take account of the individual faculty member's particular responsibilities

 A 9-point scale for the ratings anchored at the end points with the terms unsatisfactory and outstanding is utilized.
 N/A (Not Applicable) should be used only in those cases where there is no requirement for that individual to engage in that particular activity.
 In other cases, N/R (Not Rated) may be used.
-For example, a new Ph.D. might be given N/R in research/creative/scholarly activity because that individual's research program is too new to be evaluated meaningfully, but should not be given N/A because assistant professors, even new ones, are expected to engage in research/creative/scholarly activity.
+For example, a new Ph.D. might be given N/R in research and creative activity because that individual's research program is too new to be evaluated meaningfully, but should not be given N/A because assistant professors, even new ones, are expected to engage in scholarly activity.